-Real estate agents are currently generating leads with an ever increasing number of apps and other high-tech methods including Facebook campaigns.
+Real estate agents are currently generating leads with an ever-increasing number of apps and other high-tech methods including Facebook campaigns.
 Traditional real estate prospecting techniques such as open houses are also still very effective.
-Door knocking is less common these days, but can still produce solid results, if approached in the right way.
+Door knocking is less common these days, but can still produce solid results if approached in the right way.

 Why is door knocking effective?

-Most forms of advertising require your audience to take some type of action, such as clicking on a banner ad or driving to the store to take advantage of sale.
+Most forms of advertising require your audience to take some type of action, such as clicking on a banner ad or driving to the store to take advantage of the sale.
 Door knocking doesn’t require the person answering the door to take any action, except listen to you.
 This is a major advantage because getting someone to take even the smallest action as a result of an advertisement can be challenging.